-Only 20 percent of cases has an identifiable cause; multifactorial inheritance has been proposed for cases of unknown etiology (Blue and others 2012).
-Genetic counseling and better family planning measures can help prevent CHD, especially if multiple family members are affected and a specific inheritable, genetic disorder is identified.
-Consanguinity is a challenging problem and can be approached through educational programs targeted to the regions and communities where it is more frequently prevalent (Stol and others 1999).
+Only 20 percent of cases have an identifiable cause; multifactorial inheritance has been proposed for cases of unknown etiology (Blue and others 2012).
+Genetic counseling and better family planning measures can help prevent CHD, especially if multiple family members are affected and a specific, inheritable, genetic disorder is identified.
+Consanguinity is a challenging problem and can be approached through educational programs targeted to the regions and communities where it is more frequently prevalent (Stoll and others 1999).
 Folate deficiency, use of certain medications during pregnancy, maternal diabetes, and phenylketonuria are also modifiable risk factors.
-Despite the limited and inconclusive evidence, several general recommendations can be made for women during early pregnancy (Blue and others 2012):
+Despite the limited